MNarayan04/hello_full_stack_reunion/README.md

+#Onces click on deploy link and click on any tab (ID,Name,Category,SubCategory) then table will shown the the functionality will work

+#Multiple Page pagination is there (like 10,15,20 etc)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.